 The Trail 2: North Corner: details

 Robin Hood Tower, at the angle of this corner, is a Victorian replacement for a ruined medieval tower which had had this name from about 1600 [unfortunately Robin Hood was a popular folk hero hundreds of years before this and we know of nothing that links him to this tower].
-The tower has a carving of crossed keys set into its paving to remind us that it’s close to the Minster [which is dedicated to St Peter who the Bible says was given the keys of heaven].
+The tower has a carving of crossed keys set into its paving to remind us that, if it wasn’t for the trees, there’d be a view here of the Minster [which is dedicated to St Peter who the Bible says was given the keys of heaven].

 This tower is all Victorian but sometimes you can see where the medieval stonework ends and the Victorian rebuild or build begins.
 You can do this if you look at the outside of the next tower –look at it from Robin Hood Tower or, better, from an embrasure just before the tower.
 The “pepperpot turrets” on this tower seem to have been put on as a bit of fun.
 This tower also has a bench and what some think is a mason’s mark on its steps, but, like most of the interval towers, it has no name [just a Royal Commission for Historic Monuments number: tower 28].